guaguabujianle/MGraphDTA/README.md

 # MGraphDTA: Deep Multiscale Graph Neural Network for Explainable Drug-target binding affinity Prediction

 ## Note
 The concordance index (CI) is an important metric for performance evaluation of DTA prediction.
-However, the implemention of CI for DeepDTA and GraphDTA are inefficient.
+However, the implementation of CI for DeepDTA and GraphDTA are inefficient.
 Here, we implement it in a high-efficiency way.
 Please see regression/metrics.py for details.
-One may also try to incorporate CI into the loss function to optimize it.
+Due to the lower computational cost of our implementation, you can also try to incorporate CI into the loss function to optimize it.

 ## Dataset